 Economic chains have deepened considerably since launch.
 Major Update 5 expanded food production with distinct meat categories: mutton, chevon, pork, beef, chicken, and small game each require different production chains, and the choice of which livestock to prioritise carries genuine downstream consequences for approval ratings and trade income.
 Mushrooms returned as a foraged resource.
 New stoneworking buildings, a quarry, stonemason, and lime kiln, provide dressed stone and mortar for advanced construction, extending the building progression into territory that was previously absent.

 Tactical battles pit drafted militia, hired retinue, and mercenaries against bandit camps and rival lords.
 Formations, flanking, morale, fatigue, and weather all factor in.
 Battles are atmospheric.
-They are not yet strategically demanding in the way the roadmap implies: siege mechanics, cavalry, and gunpowder artillery remain planned for later updates, and their absence is felt when a bandit camp falls after a brief melee exchange.
+They are not yet strategically deep in the way the roadmap implies: siege mechanics, cavalry, and gunpowder artillery remain planned for later updates, and their absence is felt when a bandit camp falls after a brief melee exchange.
 The two new game modes, Duel and Fractured Realm, expand the competitive framing without resolving the underlying tactical depth question.

 The best cosy games on Switch 2 share an unexpected quality with Manor Lords: both reward sustained attention over reactive play.
 The comparison holds only in the game's early stages, but it is not wrong.